trackit/mam-on-eks/README.md

 # MAM Inside EKS

 This documentation provides steps to deploy Phraseanet using Kubernetes instead of Docker Compose.
 While Phraseanet's official documentation shows how to use Docker Compose, this guide will focus on deploying the services to a Kubernetes cluster.

+P.S.: It was discovered that there's an unofficial helm chart to be used together with minikube.
+Using helm is a plan B.

 ### Overview